Kshiku12/street-vendor-ai-agent/README.md

 ## 📬 Contact

-For any queries or testing requests: `kumar.kshitij@proton.me`
+For any queries or testing requests: `kshitij.verma302312@gmail.com`